 An LMS is a software tool you use to distribute and track training.
 You use it to avoid keeping records in Excel and make your lawyers happy.

 Online training is one type of training that can be displayed in an LMS.
 But you should also be able to use your LMS to deliver handouts, policies, and other documents—and track that they have been delivered—without online training modules.

-To use an analogy, your LMS is like the Postal Service.
-It delivers content and lets you track if someone gets it.
+To use an analogy, your LMS is like a postal service: It delivers content and lets you track if someone gets it.

 And online training is like requiring your mailman to read a letter to the recipient, ask every few minutes if they’re still paying attention, and then hide the letter in a tree so it's hard to find if they want to hear it again.

 And sure, you can do that.
 But it would be a better idea to just confirm that they received it and let them read (and re-read) it on their own.

 The other major justification for online training is that it lets you track how people click around in a module or score on a quiz.
 But that generally captures retention of knowledge … which isn't really your goal.

 Because don't forget: compliance is a pass/fail, open-book test.
 You do *not* get extra credit by forcing your employees to memorize things.
 That's not your goal.